TwoWholeWorms/milkywaymap/README.md

 milkywaymap
 ===========

-This project is to create an interactive, 3d navigable map of all known objects in the Milky Way galaxy which is cross-referenced against IAF, NASA, and other similar object databases, as well as Wikipedia and systems like WolframAlpha.
+This project is to create an interactive, 3D navigable map of all known objects in our galaxy cross-referenced against IAF, NASA, and other similar object databases, as well as Wikipedia and systems like WolframAlpha.
+I suspect this will be mostly data.
 Think the navigation system in Mass Effect meets voyager's Astrometrics lab.
-Hell, it might even end up as something that's actually useful. :p
+Hell, it might even end up as something that's actually useful, instead of me just satisfying my own geeky curiosity. :p